Jump to topic

 Amoxicillin should be taken at the same time every day for the duration of treatment, and some forms of this antibiotic should be taken with food, while others should be taken several hours before or after eating.

-Liquid amoxicillin should be shaken before measuring dosage, which is done with a provided dosing syringe, before you measure a dose.
+Liquid amoxicillin should be shaken before measuring dosage, which is done with a provided dosing syringe before measuring a dose.
 Since the liquid version is most often given to children and infants, you can mix it with water, milk, formula, or juice to make it more palatable.
-If mixed, it is important to drink the entire mixture immediately and not save any for a later time.
+If mixed, it is essential to drink the entire mixture immediately and not save any for a later time.

 In addition, chewable tablets should be chewed before swallowing and regular tablets should be ingested whole without chewing or crushing them.
 It is important to take amoxicillin as indicated on your prescription and follow all directions, labels, guides, warnings, and instruction sheets.